Sydney-o9/OzNotificationBundle/Resources/doc/Contribute.md

 This would avoid to have notification that fail because the subject was not loaded.
 At the moment the logic is implemented in the notifier, see trigger method.

+* At this time, only a Doctrine ORM implementation is provided.